Aviahelm/Wyrda/content/Players/Rona/Rona's Thoughts.md

 He is trying.
 And oh, Tarvo, he cannot hold his liquor for anything.
 I’ll have to train him in the art of acting sober, or else he might spill too many secrets by accident.

 Still, he seems sweet, and just as lost as the rest of us.
-He is so different from you, but he shares your childlike heart — only his laughs come less easily than yours.
+He is so different from you, but he shares your childlike heart, only his laughs come less easily than yours.

 ## Rona's Thoughts on specific NPCs